sparkflows/sparkflows-docs/docs/user-guide/machine-learning/h2o/clustering.rst

 Clustering
 ==========

-Fire Insights has the below processors for performing Clustering using H2O.
+Fire Insights provides the following processors to perform Clustering using H2O.

-H2O K-Means
+H2O K-means
 ----------

-K-Means falls in the general category of clustering algorithms.
+K-means falls in the general category of clustering algorithms.
 Clustering is a form of unsupervised learning that tries to find structures in the data without using any labels or target values.
 Clustering partitions a set of observations into separate groupings such that an observation in a given group is more similar to another observation in the same group than to another observation in a different group.

-You can find the details at the H2O website : https://docs.h2o.ai/h2o/latest-stable/h2o-docs/data-science/k-means.html
+For more details, visit the H2O website at: https://docs.h2o.ai/h2o/latest-stable/h2o-docs/data-science/k-means.html

-Below are details which can be needed on H2O K-Means processor:
+Below are the details needed on H2O K-means processor:

-.. list-table:: H2o K-Means
+.. list-table:: H2O K-means
    :widths: 20 80
    :header-rows: 1